Buying a property in Spain is usually a big step in fulfilling your dream of living in a sunny Mediterranean climate and enjoying a seaside.

 The whole process might be (and should be) an enjoyable experience.
 You simply need to know how Spain’s property market works and all the possible pitfalls that you need to avoid when buying your dream home in the sun.

-In this guide to buying a property in Spain, you’ll find everything you need to know about property buying in Spain starting with the planning and research stage and going right through to completion and receiving your title deeds.
+In this guide to buying a property in Spain, you’ll find everything you need to know about the process starting with the planning and research stage and going right through to completion and receiving your title deeds.

 Despite the negative publicity that Spain has received of late in relation to falling property prices, the fact of the matter is that it’s still one of the favourites with foreign property buyers, especially Europeans.